Mohit-Marfatia/Face-Mask-Detection-Classification-and-Segmentation/README.md

 # Face Mask Detection and Segmentation Project

 ## Introduction
-This project aims to develop a computer vision solution for classifying and segmenting face masks in images.
-It involves using both handcrafted features with machine learning classifiers and deep learning techniques to achieve accurate classification and segmentation.
+The objective of this project is to develop a computer vision solution for classifying and segmenting face masks in images.
+The approach involves using both traditional machine learning techniques with handcrafted features and deep learning models to achieve accurate classification and segmentation.

-## Objectives

-### a.
-Binary Classification Using Handcrafted Features and ML Classifiers (4 Marks)
+## Binary Classification Using Handcrafted Features and ML Classifiers
-1. Extract handcrafted features from the dataset.
+- Extract handcrafted features from the dataset to represent image characteristics.
-2. Train and evaluate at least two machine learning classifiers (e.g., SVM, Neural Network) to classify faces as "with mask" or "without mask."
+- Train and evaluate at least two machine learning classifiers, such as Support Vector Machines (SVM) and Neural Networks, to distinguish between faces "with mask" and "without mask."
-3. Report and compare the accuracy of the classifiers.
+- Compare the accuracy and performance of these classifiers.

-### b.
-Binary Classification Using CNN (3 Marks)
+## Binary Classification Using CNN
-1. Design and train a Convolutional Neural Network (CNN) to perform binary classification on the same dataset.
+- Design and train a Convolutional Neural Network (CNN) for binary classification.
-2. Experiment with different hyper-parameters (e.g., learning rate, batch size, optimizer, activation function in the classification layer) and report the results.
+- Experiment with hyper-parameter variations, such as learning rate, batch size, optimizer, and activation functions in the classification layer.
-3. Compare the CNN's performance with the ML classifiers.
+- Compare CNN performance with the machine learning classifiers to determine effectiveness.

-### c.
-Region Segmentation Using Traditional Techniques (3 Marks)
+## Region Segmentation Using Traditional Techniques
-1. Implement a region-based segmentation method (e.g., thresholding, edge detection) to segment the mask regions for faces identified as "with mask."
+- Implement a region-based segmentation approach, such as thresholding or edge detection, to segment mask regions for faces identified as "with mask."
-2. Visualize and evaluate the segmentation results.
+- Visualize and evaluate the segmentation results.

-### d.
-Mask Segmentation Using U-Net (5 Marks)
+## Mask Segmentation Using U-Net
-1. Train a U-Net model for precise segmentation of mask regions in the images.
+- Train a U-Net model for precise segmentation of mask regions in the images.
-2. Compare the performance of U-Net with the traditional segmentation method using metrics like IoU or Dice score.
+- Compare the performance of U-Net with traditional segmentation techniques using metrics like Intersection over Union (IoU) or Dice score.

 ## Dataset
 - **Source**: